pjm407/california_population/README.md

 # California Population

 ## Task -
-Calculate annual California population by race for ages 15 - 24.
+Calculate annual California population between 1990 and 2019 by race for ages 15 - 24 (or 18 - 25).

 ## Data -